 Contractor is solely responsible for all costs and expenses related to Contractor’s performance of, participation in, and observation of Acceptance Testing.

-Upon delivery and installation of any application programming interfaces, Configuration or Customizations, or any other applicable Work Product, to the Software under a Statement of Work, additional Acceptance Tests will be performed on the modified Software as a whole to ensure full operability, integration, and compatibility among all elements of the Software (“Integration Testing”).
+Upon delivery and installation of any application programming interfaces, Configuration or Customizations, to the Software under a Statement of Work, additional Acceptance Tests will be performed on the modified Software as a whole to ensure full operability, integration, and compatibility among all elements of the Software (“Integration Testing”).
 Integration Testing is subject to all procedural and other terms and conditions set forth in Section 9.1, Section 9.4, and Section 9.5.

 The State may suspend Acceptance Tests and the corresponding Testing Period by written notice to Contractor if the State discovers a material Non-Conformity in the tested Software or part or feature of the Software.
 In such event, Contractor will immediately, and in any case within 10 Business Days, correct such Non-Conformity, whereupon the Acceptance Tests and Testing Period will resume for the balance of the Testing Period.